thespence7/Rotten-or-Not/README.md

 ## How To Use
-Running `webscrape.py` will scrape the data and save it to the final csv's into the data folder.
-After that, you can run `asdhfgasfgasdkfh` which will load the cleaned dataset, instantiate models, train, predict, and give results.
+Running `Rotten-Tomatoes/data/datasets/pyfiles/rotten.py` will scrape the data and save it to the final csv's into the data folder.
+After that, you can run `InitialModels.py` and `LSTM.py` which will instantiate models, train, predict, and give results.

 ---